Tyrn/wei/the-insider-en.typ

 hundred thirteen years."

-     They  left the hall, walked through a rock and flower  garden and found themselves in another  temple wing - enticing smells wafted  from  there and Bemish  saw cars with  diplomatic plate licenses through  a  twined lattice.
+     They  left the hall, walked through a rock and flower  garden and found themselves in another  temple wing---enticing smells wafted  from  there and Bemish  saw cars with  diplomatic plate licenses through  a  twined lattice.
 Bemish thought the temple rented this house out but Kissur told  him that an eatery had always been there.